The Saif Ghobash Banipal Prize for Arabic Literary Translation

 The prize is an annual award of £3,000, made to the translator(s) of a published translation in English of a full-length imaginative and creative Arabic work of literary merit published after, or during, the year 1967 and first published in English translation in the year prior to the award.

-The 2022 Prize is now being judged by a new set of judges, an all-women panel this year.
-Click here for full details.
-By strange coinicidence this seventeenth year of the prize has 17 entries.
+The current 2023 Prize is now being judged by a new panel of judges, comprising chair of judges Ros Schwartz and Barbara Schwepke who will read only the English translations, with Tony Calderbank and Sarah Enany who will read both the Arabic originals and the English translations – click here for full details of this new panel.
+This eighteenth year of the prize has 20 entries.
 Click here to see to see the books have been entered, who has translated them and who has published them.

 The Saif Ghobash Banipal Prize aims to raise the profile of contemporary Arabic literature as well as honouring the important work of individual translators in bringing the work of established and emerging Arab writers to the attention of the wider world.
 It was established by Banipal, the magazine of modern Arab literature in English translation, and the Banipal Trust for Arab Literature.
 The inaugural prize was awarded on 9 October 2006.

-The prize is administered by the Society of Authors in the United Kingdom, alongside the other prizes for literary translation from languages that include Dutch, French, German, Italian, Greek, Portuguese, Spanish and Swedish.
-All are administered by the Society and awarded annually at a joint ceremony hosted by the Society and the TLS and supported by Arts Council England.
+The prize is administered by the Society of Authors in the United Kingdom, alongside all other UK prizes for literary translation from languages that include Dutch, French, German, Italian, Greek, Portuguese, Spanish and Swedish, plus a prize for first translation into English from any other language.
+All are administered by the Society of Authors and awarded annually at a joint ceremony hosted by the Society.

 * * *